 Note that most APRS programs (UIview, APRSplus, etc) will allow you to use images far larger than your screen; your application becomes a scrollable view port showing part of a much larger image.
 I have successfully used images of 4000x5000 pixels with UIview running on a 1024x768 XGA screen.
 The key is to reduce the color depth of images to only 16 or 256-colors from the default 24-bit photographic "high-color"; this cuts the amount of image data the program has to deal with to one-third.

 Warning!
-Some of these sample GIF images are
+Some of these sample

 Each sample opens in a new window (tab in modern browsers) for quick comparison.

 View (About 85 Miles Across)

 |Streets Zoom Level 11 (1.9 MB)|